Our Team

 UCLA Department of Psychiatry & Biobehavioral Sciences

-Dr. Ramos is an Assistant Clinical Professor of Psychiatry at the David Geffen School of Medicine and a board-certified Child, Adolescent, and Adult Psychiatrist.
-She oversees clinical care and training in LGBTQ-affirming and sensitive mental health practices in the Department of Psychiatry.
-Dr. Ramos also serves as Medical Director for the UCLA Stress, Trauma, and Resilience (STAR) Clinic and the Child Psychiatry Consultation Liaison Service at UCLA Santa Monica Medical Center.
-She is bilingual in English/Spanish.
+Dr. Ramos is an assistant clinical professor of psychiatry at the David Geffen School of Medicine at UCLA and a board-certified child, adolescent and adult psychiatrist.
+She oversees LGBTQ+ clinical care and training in the Department of Psychiatry.
+Dr. Ramos also serves as medical director for the UCLA Stress, Trauma, and Resilience (STAR) Clinic and the Child Psychiatry Consultation Liaison Service at UCLA Santa Monica Medical Center.
+She is bilingual in English and Spanish.

-Dr. Ramos has extensive experience working with LGBTQ+ populations in clinical, advocacy, and population research settings.
-In addition to her clinical work at UCLA, Dr. Ramos is actively involved in teaching and scholarly work both locally and nationally.
-Her research on strength-based group and family interventions is currently funded by the NIDA/AACAP Physician Scientist Program in Substance Use K12 Award.
-Outside of UCLA, Dr. Ramos serves as Co-Chair for the American Academy of Child & Adolescent Psychiatry's committee on gender and sexuality and also serves on the board of APLA Health.
+Dr. Ramos has extensive experience working with LGBTQ+ populations in clinical, advocacy and population research settings.
+In addition to her clinical work at UCLA Health, Dr. Ramos is actively involved in teaching and scholarly work focused on trauma recovery, depression and substance use prevention both locally and nationally.
+Her research focuses on strength-based group and family interventions.
+Outside of UCLA, Dr. Ramos serves as co-chair for the American Academy of Child & Adolescent Psychiatry's committee on gender and sexuality and also serves on the board of APLA Health.

 Clinical Director